 The exhibit is in a room along a corridor that borders the large central courtyard.
 Intended for all ages, the 21st century-style exhibit visually depicts and explains the story through the eyes of anthropologists, historians, archaeologists, writers, and educators.
 The room includes an activity table and replica of an island hut welcoming the participation of young children.
 It is an example for all historic museums on how to best display an historic story while linking its relevance to today’s world.

 The marker is in the cemetery, near the bell tower.
 It is among the oldest burials at the Mission.
 Due to the years and early customs, the marker is small and easy to miss, which is one of many reasons to stroll the cemetery area slowly and with quiet reverence as mourners and other praying visitors may be present.
 In addition to the marker, a bronze tribute plaque is posted at the bell tower.

 To read more about Scott O’Dell and his books, visit his website at: https://scottodell.com/my-life-%26-books.
 For information about the Old Santa Barbara Mission, visit: https://www.santabarbaramission.org.
 For information on the Airbnb, click here: Historic Stoneapple Farm Writers Cottage.

 San Nicolas Island identified in the book is not open to the public, but the US National Park Service created videos for students about it.
 You can see them on YouTube at https://www.nps.gov/subjects/islandofthebluedolphins/follow.htm.
-Author Adventures is filming a video in the area to be released in the fall of 2019.

 The Santa Barbara Mission is the 9th and second-to-last stop on our Southern California Author Adventures Trail.
 See other California literary landmarks here: https://authoradventures.org/trails/by-state/california.